rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 You are very welcome to work in groups.
 But each person in the group needs to make a reasonable contribution to the project.
+So, if there are 4 people in a group there must be contributions from for people.

 During the project you must design, program and document the security features of your product.